ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-1-3.md

-Introduction: Brief on How the Book Will Help Readers Develop Comprehensive Techniques for Unlocking Their Inner Visionary
+Brief on How the Book Will Help Readers Develop Comprehensive Techniques for Unlocking Their Inner Visionary
 ==========================================================================================================================

 Effective problem-solving is a vital skill that can help individuals achieve success in all areas of life.
 However, solving complex problems often requires thinking creatively and outside of the box.
 This is where unlocking your inner visionary comes into play.